-- 3.9 The Sample Collection Authority shall only use Sample Collection Equipment which, at a minimum: - (a) have a unique numbering system incorporated into all bottles, containers, tubes or other items used to seal the Sample; - (b) have a sealing system that is tamper-evident; - (c) ensure the identity of the Athlete is not evident from the equipment itself; and - (d) ensure the equipment is clean and sealed prior to use by the Athlete. - 3.10 The Sample Collection Authority/DCO shall develop a system for recording the Chain of Custody of the Samples and Sample collection documentation which includes confirming that both the Samples and the Sample collection documentation have arrived at their intended destinations.
+- 3.9 The Sample Collection Authority shall only use Sample Collection Equipment as provided in the Appendices to these Anti-Doping Regulations and which, at a minimum: - (a) have a unique numbering system incorporated into all bottles, containers, tubes or other items used to seal the Sample; - (b) have a sealing system that is tamper-evident; - (c) ensure the identity of the Athlete is not evident from the equipment itself; and - (d) ensure the equipment is clean and sealed prior to use by the Athlete. - 3.10 The Sample Collection Authority/DCO shall develop a system for recording the Chain of Custody of the Samples and Sample collection documentation which includes confirming that both the Samples and the Sample collection documentation have arrived at their intended destinations.